 Professor Emeritus of Economics

-Martin Hart-Landsberg is Professor Emeritus of Economics at Lewis and Clark College, Portland, Oregon; Adjunct Professor in the Labor Studies Program at Simon Fraser University, Canada; and Adjunct Researcher at the Institute for Social Sciences, Gyeongsang National University, South Korea.
+Martin Hart-Landsberg is Professor Emeritus of Economics at Lewis & Clark College, Portland, Oregon.
 His areas of teaching and research include political economy, economic development, international economics, and the political economy of East Asia.

 He is a member of the Board of Directors of the Korea Policy Institute and the steering committee of the Alliance of Scholars Concerned About Korea, and has served as consultant for the Korea program of the American Friends Service Committee.
-He is also on the executive board of Portland Jobs with Justice and a member of the Workers’ Rights Board (Portland, Oregon).
+He is also the chair of Portland Rising, a committee of Portland Jobs With Justice, and a member of the organizing committee of the Workers’ Rights Board (Portland, Oregon).

 PhD 1974, MA 1973 University of Wisconsin at Milwaukee; BA 1969 University of California at Santa Cruz